judekigsepc/BLOG-API/README.md

 ---

-## Pro Tips (Though am planning all these features when i get time)
+## Pro Tips (Though am planning to add all these features when i get time)

 ### Authentication: